BonsaiDen/JavaScript-Garden/doc/en/object/general.md

 ### Notation of Keys

     var test = {
-        'case': 'I am a keyword so I must be notated as a string',
+        'case': 'I am a keyword, so I must be notated as a string',
-        delete: 'I am a keyword too so me' // raises SyntaxError };
+        delete: 'I am a keyword, so me too' // raises SyntaxError };

 Object properties can be both notated as plain characters and as strings.
 Due to